1240598Rafa/cogsi2526-1240598-1240601/CA4/README.md

 Because ssh-copy-id failed, we copied it manually: cat ~/.ssh/id_rsa.pub

-Then on the DB VM we used:
-sudo nano /home/vagrant/.ssh/authorized_keys
+Then on the DB VM we opened the authorized keys file: sudo nano /home/vagrant/.ssh/authorized_keys
 And pasted the public key from the APP VM

-After it we adjusted the permissions: chmod 600 ~/.ssh/id_rsa chown vagrant:vagrant ~/.ssh/id_rsa
+Afterward we adjusted the permissions: chmod 600 ~/.ssh/id_rsa chown vagrant:vagrant ~/.ssh/id_rsa

-Then ran, to test if we could connecto from APP VM to DB VM using SSH, the command: ssh vagrant@192.168.56.10
+Then ran, to test if we could connecto from APP VM to DB VM using SSH: ssh vagrant@192.168.56.10

 Which worked without using a password, confirming that the key-based configuration was correct.
 This step was crucial because salt-ssh depends entirely on passwordless SSH access between nodes.

-#### Testing Salt-SSH connectivity

-To test the Salt-SSH we used:

-salt-ssh -c /home/vagrant/salt_config/etc '*' test.ping

-After fixing SSH permissions and ownership, it returned:

-app:
-    True
-db:
-    True

 ### Installing and Preparing SaltStack
 #### Installing SaltStack via pip